Julius Keilwerth brass instruments

 * the discussion about the system and the logic in Keilwerth sax modell names is a difficult one.

-There are a few examples of a The New King trumpet (early serial numbers: 0048 and 1468).
-These two have quite a different engraving, the first one flowerish, the second one straight.
+There are a few examples of a The New King trumpet (with early serial numbers: 0048 and 1468 or without).
+These have quite a different engraving, the one flowerish, the other straight.
 They seem to be the quite similar to the early Toneking instruments and untill now are only found in UK and Australia.
 I also found a reference to a Julius Keilwerth The New King de Luxe trombone and a The New King trombone with serial number 21.
 The New King was a model name used for JK saxophones from before WWII until 1970.

 There are quite a few Keilwerth 'Student' trumpets and 'Student' trombones known.
 The Student instruments are described as the most economically priced model in the Julius Keilwerth program, and therefore especially suited to students and beginners.
 The Student saxophones and flutes (but no Student trumpet/trombone) appear together with De Luxe 2000 and Super de Luxe 2000 instruments in the catalog with the 1979 pricelist.
 The Student model in saxophones is dated between 1968 and 1988 by Uwe Ladwig.
 In the 1980's flyer Student trumpets, trombones and saxophones and flutes are offered.
 Although serial numbers for Student trumpets and trombones are in between those of the Toneking and the Toneking 2000 series, I believe they were made in the 80's, after the Toneking (de Luxe) 2000 instruments.
 I believe both the Student and the Toneking 2000 instruments were supplied by other makers than Keilwerth, using the serial numbers of those makers.
 For the 2000 instruments that maker probably was Blessing, they are pretty identical to the Blessing Scholastic.
 Like the Toneking de Luxe 2000 cornet.
 The Blessing serial number list would date that one to 1971.
 For the Student instruments I'm not sure but B&S/Weltklang might be a candidate.
 The Student saxophones in the 70's and 80's were first made by Amati, and then by B&S, according to Helen Kahlke.